apernet/OpenGFW/README.md

 #### Supported actions

+- `log`: Log the connection (info level), continue processing future packets in the same flow.
 - `allow`: Allow the connection, no further processing.
 - `block`: Block the connection, no further processing.
 - `drop`: For UDP, drop the packet that triggered the rule, continue processing future packets in the same flow.
 For